Tracking Type ADC -Up/Down Counter Analog to Digital Converter

 Tracking type ADC graph

-The graph shows that in the beginning, the output of the digital to analog converter was increasing gradually until it reached and tracked the input voltage.
+The graph shows that in the beginning, the output of the digital-to-analog converter increases gradually until it reaches and tracks the input voltage.

-Where N is the number of bits of analog to digital converter and Tclk is the duration of the clock pulse.
+Where N is the number of bits in the analog-to-digital converter and Tclk is the duration of the clock pulse.

-This depicts that when the changer in the input voltage becomes equal to the full-scale voltage of the digital to analog converter the up-down counter moves from all zeros to all ones (0000—->1111) and from all ones to all zeros (1111—->0000).
+This depicts that when the change in the input voltage becomes equal to the full-scale voltage of the digital-to-analog converter, the up-down counter moves from all zeros to all ones (0000—->1111) and from all ones to all zeros (1111—->0000).

-The conversion time of tracking analog to digital converter depends upon the changes of the input signal.
-If the input voltage changed rapidly, the conversion time would be more while the conversion time will be less if the input changes gradually.
-It is shown in the figure below:
+The conversion time of the tracking type analog-to-digital converter depends on the changes in the input signal.
+If the input voltage changes rapidly, the conversion time will be longer, while it will be shorter if the input changes gradually.
+Refer to the figure below:

 Tracking type ADC graph 2

-If the average conversion time is to be compared with the counter type ADC then tracking type analog to digital converter has lesser conversion time.
+If we compare the average conversion time of counter type ADCs with tracking type ADCs, then the latter has a lower conversion time.

 Sampling Time

-The conversion time plays an important role in determining the sampling time of the analog to digital converter.
-It is the time after which the input signal is to be sampled.
-Generally, the sampled time of an analog to digital converter is equal to the sum of conversion time and additional time delay.
+The conversion time plays an important role in determining the sampling time of the analog-to-digital converter.
+It is the time after which the circuit samples the input signal.
+Generally, the sample time of an analog-to-digital converter is equal to the sum of the conversion time and the additional time delay.

 Ts = Tc + Tdelay

-Where Tdelay is the acquisition time and ADC components delay.
+Where Tdelay is the acquisition time and ADC component delay.

-In order to sample the applied input signal at uniform intervals then uniform sampling time should be equal to the maximum conversion time if the additional time delay is not considered.
+In order to sample the applied input signal at uniform intervals, the uniform sampling time needs to be equal to the maximum conversion time if the additional time delay is not considered.

 Sampling Frequency